ROCm/rocmProfileData/raptor/README.md

 #### Builtin Categories
 Raptor has several builtin category definitions which start with a leading underscore:
-- _COMM : Communication kernels such as AllReduce or AllGather.
+- _Collective : Collective communication kernels such as AllReduce or AllGather.
 These include a barrier synchronization.
 Raptor treats COMM kernels special for variability calculations.
 - _GPU_Idle : GPU is idle
 - _Variability : Attempt to categorize the gap between the fastest instance of a specific kernel vs the actual implementation.